ratzlow/styx-model/README.md

 ## Optimization options
 - propagate dirty flags up to root to mark dirty paths.
 Consider mark dirty and clean
-- all 1 -> 0..1 classes could share attributeMap from parent, requires full path as key to avoid ambiguity person.name vs. dog.name
+- all 1 -> 0 ..
+1 classes could share attributeMap from parent, requires full path as key
+    to avoid ambiguity person.name vs. dog.name
 - recycle objects
 - avoid auto boxing
 - init maps on demand: e.g. DataContainer, Group
+- lazy init based on test evidence, in the meanwhile remove lazy init for predictability

 ## Gaps in model design
 - missing: support component A has named references B.1 and B.2